pineunity/apmec/doc/source/contributor/policy_actions_framework.rst

   _log_monitor_events(context, vnf_dict, "ActionRespawnHeat invoked")

-How to combine policy with existing monitoring framework in Tacker
+How to combine policy with existing monitoring framework in Apmec
 ------------------------------------------------------------------

 In the monitoring policy section, you can specify the monitors details with